 There’s press about athletes adding CBD to aide with recovery.
 Professionals and people with high stress in their lives are adding CBD to help them relax.

-High anxiety folks are adding CBD to their daily routine to help them combat their worries.
+High stress folks are adding CBD to their daily routine to help them combat their worries.

-There are people using CBD to help manage their pain.
+There are people using CBD to help manage their discomfort.

 You get the point.